 The data on CGTMSE's portal is always in a variable state and does not provide chronological profile of an MSE unit i.e. frozen state of events on a particular date and time.
 As such the data generated by the system at a current date and time for some past date and events, presents the current picture including events occurred after the date for which data has been generated.
-Absence of frozen data led to non-availability of the correct position of an account as regards chronological details of sanction and disbursement of loans by the MLI, approval of guarantees for the enhanced loan amount, the NPA status of an account on particular date, etc. Further, the system counts the term loan and working capital guarantees issued to an MSE unit as one account in order to have complete picture of a particular unit.
+Absence of frozen data led to non-availability of the correct position of an account as regards chronological details of sanction and disbursement of loans by the MLI, approval of guarantees for the enhanced loan amount, the NPA status of an account on particular date, etc. Further, the system counts the term loan and working capital guarantees issued to an MSE unit as two accounts.
+Ideally the system should count all types of guarantees issued to an MSE unit as one account in order to have complete picture of a particular unit.